 Yes it can.
 Just select the font you want to uninstall and click on the Trash button so TypeCatcher can automatically uninstall the font for you.

-In this article you learned how to install google web fonts in Ubuntu Linux by using the TypeCatcher program, but you can also download and install the fonts manually by double clicking on them just like you execute executeable files.
+In this article, you learned how to install google web fonts in Ubuntu Linux by using the TypeCatcher program, but you can also download and install the fonts manually by double-clicking on them just like you execute executable files.